AgedLace/Bible-Study/docs/README.md

 ## Introduction

 This is a work in progress.

-Currently, please go to "Foundations" to begin.
+Please Click "Foundations" in the left-hand menu to begin.
 I will update this file as updates are made.

-Thank you.
+Thank you for your patience.